Are you stumped on which is really the best credit report site around?

 You can order the $1 report and score and then cancel within seven days to take advantage of the offer.
-Keep in mind, this is just your Experian report and you will want to obtain the other two also.
+Keep in mind that this is just your Experian report, and you should also obtain the other two.

 You can pay $1 to receive a copy of your TransUnion credit report.
 This comes with your TransUnion credit score.